africanlii/liiweb/README.md

 1. Run `composer update drupal/core webflo/drupal-core-require-dev "symfony/*" --with-dependencies` to update Drupal Core and its dependencies.
 1. Run `git diff` to determine if any of the scaffolding files have changed.
 Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.
-1. Commit everything all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`.
+1. Commit changes all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`. **Important**: Review indidivual changes because some might override customized files such as to `web/sites/example.settings.local.php`.
 1. In the event that there are non-trivial conflicts in step 2, you may wish to perform these steps on a branch, and use `git merge` to combine the updated core files with your customized files.
 This facilitates the use of a [three-way merge tool such as kdiff3](http://www.gitshah.com/2010/12/how-to-setup-kdiff-as-diff-tool-for-git.html).
 This setup is not necessary if your changes are simple; keeping all of your modifications at the beginning or end of the file is a good strategy to keep merges easy.